Breaststroke: Breathing

 The easiest way to breathe during breaststroke is to let the head follow the spine.
-When the swimmer's elbows have reached the line of his eye and have begun to rise, his or her head starts to lift.
-If they uses their high elbows as a hinge for the inward sweep of their hands and forearms, they will create the leverage they need to use their abdominal muscles to bring their hips forward.
+When the swimmer's elbows have reached the line of his eye and have begun to rise, their head starts to lift.
+If they use their high elbows as a hinge for the inward sweep of their hands and forearms, they will create the leverage they need to use their abdominal muscles to bring their hips forward.
 When their hips move forward, their chest, shoulders and upper back will automatically lift up.
 Breathing is usually done during the beginning of the insweep phase of the arms, and the swimmer breathes in ideally through the mouth.
 The swimmer breathes out through mouth and nose during the recovery and gliding phase.
 Breaststroke can be swum faster if submerged completely, but FINA requires the head to break the surface once per cycle except for the first cycle after the start and each turn.
 Thus, competitive swimmers usually make one underwater pull-out, pushing the hands all the way to the back after the start and each turn.

 Recreational swimmers often keep their head above water at all times when they swim breaststroke.